 RSJ: It was so great to be invited by Red Line Service to talk about the portraits because, then, it’s aimed at an audience that is neglected in these kinds of cultural conversations.
 There’s no reason for that.
 That audience still wants to deal with it, too.
 So we have lots of talking to do, lots of art to make [in order] to probe our recent past, and understand where we can go and what kind of steps we can take to extend our democracy.

-About the writer: Tempestt Hazel is a curator, writer, artist advocate, and co-founder of Sixty Inches From Center.
+About the Author: Tempestt Hazel is a curator, writer, artist advocate, and co-founder of Sixty Inches From Center.
 Find more of her work at tempestthazel.com.

 About the Photographer: Joshua Clay Johnson is an artist living and working in Chicago